 Tokyo, IOC officials reiterate that the Olympics are on

-TOKYO (AP) — Tokyo Olympic organizers reiterated their message on Thursday at the start of two days of meetings with the International Olympic Committee: the Summer Games will not be waylaid by the coronavirus that is spreading from neighboring China.
+TOKYO (AP) — Tokyo Olympic organizers reiterated their message on Thursday at the start of two days of meetings with the International Olympic Committee: The 2020 Games will not be waylaid by the virus that is spreading from neighboring China.

 “I would like to make it clear again that we are not considering a cancellation or postponement of the games.
-Let me make that clear," Yoshiro Mori, the president of the organizing committee, said, speaking through an interpreter to dozens of top IOC officials who are gathered in Tokyo.
+Let me make that clear," organizing committee president Yoshiro Mori said, speaking through an interpreter to dozens of top IOC officials gathered in Tokyo.

-The Olympics open in just over five months, and the torch relay begins next month in Japan — a clear signal the games are almost here.
+The Olympics open in just over five months, and the torch relay begins next month in Japan — a clear signal the games are getting close.

+Japan reported its first death from the coronavirus on Thursday, a development that will add to the jitters among organizers and IOC officials.
+Japan has confirmed almost 250 cases, including 218 from a cruse ship quarantined at the port of Yokohama, near Tokyo.

-Although there have been no deaths in Japan attributed to the virus, Tokyo and IOC officials are clearly jittery.
-Sitting among the officials this time was Dr. Richard Budgett, the IOC's medical and scientific director.
+Sitting among the IOC officials this time was Dr. Richard Budgett, the IOC's medical and scientific director who does not always travel for these inspection visits.

 Last week Toshiro Muto, the CEO of the Tokyo organizing committee, said he was “seriously worried that the spread of the infectious disease could throw cold water on the momentum toward the games.”